The Poor Lab's Guide

 - Inspection Tips, Tools for Self-preparedness

-More than ever, The Poor Lab's Guide is an essential guide to compliance for laboratories large and small.
+All this and more is covered in the 2019 edition of the Poor Lab’s Guide, the essential guide to compliance for laboratories large and small.